Date of Award

 Findings empirically support that mystery, sensuality, and intimacy should be built into a brand experience to ensure a favorable brand image, leading to brand loyalty.
 The present study extended Keller's (1993) consumer-based brand equity model by providing empirical support for the addition of the lovemark experience to the model.

 Cho, Eunjoo, "Development of a brand image scale and the impact of lovemarks on brand equity" (2011).
 Graduate Theses and Dissertations.
-Paper 11962.
+11962.